Druzai/Bot_Mc_discord/README.md

         * Supported image opacity
         * Works in versions `1.16.0` and higher
     * Some features may not work in versions lower than `1.7.2`!
-* Setting up optional rss feed.
+* Setting up optional RSS feed.
 Bot will send new items from feed to Discord text channel via webhook

 **How bot converts mentions from Minecraft chat to Discord for game chat:**